Peer Effects in Random Consideration Sets: Gibbs Random Field Model

 \section{Gibbs Random Field Model}

+In this section we connect our equilibrium concept with the so-called Gibbs equilibrium.
+This solution concept has been extensively used in Economics to study social interactions.
+(See \citealp{allen1982some, blume1993statistical, blume1995statistical}, and \citealp{blume2003equilibrium}, among many others.)
 The starting point of the Gibbs random field models is a set of conditional probability distributions.
+Each element of the set describes the probability that a given person selects each alternative as a function of the profile of choices of the other people.
 In our model, the set of conditional probabilities is $\left( \operatorname{P}_{a}\right)_{a\in \mathcal{A}}$, with a generic element given by

 A Gibbs equilibrium is defined as a joint distribution over the vector of choices $\mathbf{y}$, $\operatorname{P}\left( \mathbf{y}\right)$, that is able to generate $\left( \operatorname{P}_{a}\right)_{a\in \mathcal{A}}$ as its conditional distribution functions.